redispade/cashkey/README.md

 Cashkey is a web application that helps users visualize their annual cash flow with a Sankey diagram.
 The app makes it easy to track income sources and expenses, see the balance, and share the visualization with others.

+Modified by [Redis Kostalli](https://cored.al) for VAT (20%) support on income and automatic VAT calculation as expense, for small businesses and freelancers in Albania.
 ## Why

 - Money is like water.
 It flows in and out of our lives.